 Everyone has given spot on advice- get measured properly, wear lower neck lines, cold light has done a great post.

 Finally, I do not understand this constant worry about looking like a tart.
 Yes lower necklines are going to draw a little more attention but lets me honest; men are going to check out you’re rack regardless of you’re size.posted almost 6 years ago

 I’ve been a 10E since I was 15 and I used to get real upset about it, but now I love it haha!

 The WORST thing is bikini shopping, coz I’m skinny enough everywhere but my boobs!

 Always take your Mum or someone rather than a friend and remember…

-People pay good money for boobs like ours!posted over 5 years ago
+People pay good money for boobs like ours!posted almost 6 years ago

 catbitches – i agree with being proud of what you’ve got but it is really inappropriate for me to show any cleavage at work – i work with special needs teenagers and they have a lot of hormones going on.
-So it is always a worry for me, sadly :(posted over 5 years ago
+So it is always a worry for me, sadly :(posted almost 6 years ago

 Ah aranell that’s a little different though non? :)